Tis’ the season: Roof safety tips for holiday decorating

 Untangle and plug in all your lights while you are on the ground, and replace strings that are out or blinking with lights and extension cords rated specifically for outdoor use.

 2. Pick a light, clear time of day.

 It may be tempting to wait until dusk so you can see the lights all lit up as you go, but don’t.
 Set aside a good chunk of daytime so you don’t feel rushed and check the weather forecast to make sure there’s no rain, snow, or wind expected.
 You don’t want to wrestle with an inflatable snowman on a windy day or try to secure a plastic sleigh on an icy rooftop.

 3. Clear the roof.

 A clear and clean roof is important for many reasons, including preventing decorating accidents.
-No matter how many decorations you want to put on your roof—heck, the more the merrier—you should always start by making sure your roof and gutter system is clear of dirt, debris, leaves and other materials that could present a tripping or slipping hazard.
+No matter how many decorations you want to put on your roof—heck, the more the merrier—you should always start by making sure your roof and gutter system are clear of dirt, debris, leaves, and other materials that could present a tripping or slipping hazard.

 Scrape off any moss or lichen, and check for any signs of unwanted animals (squirrels, rodents, birds, insects) looking for a place to ride out the winter months.

 4. Stay safe on the ladder.